 Commit to six quarters (two academic years) in the Science Ambassador Program

-Commit to at least six events that include weekends or weeknights (five for returning Ambassadors), and 8 hours of project time.
+Commit to at least six events per year that include weekends or weeknights, and eight hours per year of project time.

 Attend an orientation meeting and team building activity in October and monthly meetings thereafter

 Development leadership, group dynamics, communication, and public speaking skills